TOWN OF ONONDAGA

 BLUE BINS are available to pickup at the Highway Department Monday – Friday 7:00 to 3:30pm.
 For details on recycling contact OCRRA at 315 453-2866 or www.ocrra.org.

-The next cleanup is scheduled for the Fall of 2016.
+The next cleanup is scheduled for Fall.
 Flyers will be mailed to all Town residents and will also be available on the Town of Onondaga website, (www.http://www.townofonondaga.com)

 Please note the Town of Onondaga Highway Department will still be participating in Earth Day, details can be found at www.ocrra.org.